 02.01 Agencywide Documents Access and Management System (ADAMS)

 ADAMS is a document management and recordkeeping system that maintains the official records of the agency and manages their disposition.
+For a listing of records that are not added to ADAMS, see “Guidance for Determining the Public Availability of NRC Records,” (ML072770468) updated in July 2024; it provides guidance to determine which documents are generally made publicly available.
+Also see NRC Management Directive (MD) 3.4, “Release of Information to the Public,” to determine ADAMS profiling for public or non-public documents.

 02.02 Classified Information